-What is ChatGPT-4 and how to use it right now: Everything you need to know
+What is ChatGPT-4 and how to use it now: Everything you need to know

-SAN FRANCISCO – It’s been a mere four months since artificial intelligence company OpenAI unleashed ChatGPT and – not to overstate its importance – changed the world forever.
+SAN FRANCISCO – It has been a mere four months since artificial intelligence (AI) company OpenAI unleashed ChatGPT and – not to overstate its importance – changed the world forever.
 In just 15 short weeks, it has sparked doomsday predictions in global job markets, disrupted education systems and drawn millions of users, from big banks to app developers.

 But now, it’s goodbye to ChatGPT and hello ChatGPT-4 – an even more powerful tool, sure to send even bigger ripples across the world.
 So what is GPT-4, how powerful is it, and how can you use it?
-Here’s everything you need to know:
+Here is everything you need to know:

 What is ChatGPT-4?

-Let’s start with the name.
+Let us start with the name.
 The Chat section speaks for itself – a computer interface you can interact with – while GPT-4 is short for “generative pretrained transformer 4”.

-That means it’s the fourth iteration of the OpenAI software that has analysed vast quantities of information from across the Internet in order to determine how to generate human-sounding text and give users detailed responses to questions.
+That means it is the fourth iteration of the OpenAI software that has analysed vast quantities of information from across the Internet in order to determine how to generate human-sounding text and give users detailed responses to questions.

 How does ChatGPT-4 differ from its predecessor?